 Essential reading: Wearables that keep you safe

-Founded in 2014, Bellabeat is a wellness-oriented company dedicated to creating attractive connected wearables for women.
+Founded in 2014, Bellabeat is a wellness-oriented outfit dedicated to creating attractive connected wearables for women.
 The company has distributed over 400,000 of its Leaf device, launched some two years ago.

 This smart piece of jewellery is designed to track your health.
 Wear it as a necklace or bracelet with Leaf accessories or items you already own – or clip it to any clothing item as a stylish accent.
 You choose what fits your style best in any given occasion.